Home

 Being tree dwelling creatures we are able to see this endangered species swinging and playing through the tree tops.

-You can observe this at the Werribee Open range Zoo and the Healesville Sanctuary, both just on the outskirts of Melbourne
+You can observe these sorts of humane enclosures at the Werribee Open range Zoo and the Healesville Sanctuary - both just on the outskirts of Melbourne.

 Orangutan Facts